June 20, 2024

 The Python Institute

-The Python Institute offers some of the most well-known Python certifications with four primary certificate level exams:
+The Python Institute offers some of the most well-known inexpensive Python certifications with four primary certificate level exams:

 • Certified Entry-Level Python Programmer (PCEP): $59 (exam only)